jdh4/running_gromacs/05_vmd/README.md

 # you coud add the above to your PATH in .bashrc
 ```

+Note the `vglrun` is not necessary but on Tigressdata it allows for OpenGL rendering on the GPU.
+On cluster head nodes it should be omitted.

+### Updating your PATH

+Add VMD to your PATH environment variable:

 ```
 $ vim ~/.bashrc  # or another text editor
 ```